Course Offerings - Catalog 2013-14

 Psychology students are provided a thorough background in the basic concepts, theories, and experimental findings in psychology, and a well-developed set of research skills and experience in thinking creatively and critically about the world using the information they have learned.
 In addition, the program seeks to provide students with the opportunity to contribute meaningfully to the scientific enterprise as undergraduates through their own research.
 The program provides students with a fine background for advanced training and work in both applied and scientific research areas.

-FacultyBrian Cusato (chair), Melissa Burns-Cusato, Aaron Godlaski, Jennifer Goetz, Mary Gulley, Mykol Hamilton, Karen Roper, KatieAnn Skogsberg, Jan Wertz
+FacultyBrian Cusato (chair), Melissa Burns-Cusato, Aaron Godlaski, Jennifer Goetz, Mary Gulley, Mykol Hamilton, Sun Park, KatieAnn Skogsberg, Jan Wertz

 Requirements for the MajorFoundation Requirements: PSY 110, BIO 110 or NSC 120, MAT 130, PSY 205 and PSY 210;